crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 It is crucial to be mindful of when to clean the bits before and after operations.
 By default, Solidity takes care of cleaning the bits before operations on smaller types and lets the optimizer remove any redundant steps.
 However, values accessed after operations included by the compiler are not guaranteed to be clean.
 In particular, this is the case for addition with small data types.
-The bit cleaning steps will be removed by the optimizer (even without optimizations enabled) if a variable is only accessed in a subsequent assembly block.
+For example, the bit cleaning steps will be removed by the optimizer (even without optimizations enabled) if a variable is only accessed in a subsequent assembly block.
 Refer to the [Solidity documentation](https://docs.soliditylang.org/en/v0.8.18/internals/variable_cleanup.html#cleaning-up-variables) for further information on this matter.

 When performing arithmetic checks in the same way as before, it is necessary to include a step to clean the bits on the sum.